-We are a 501(c)3 non-profit organization based in Madison, Wisconsin.
-Our mission is to support and connect farmers and consumers through Community Supported Agriculture (CSA).
-We envision a future where CSA is the backbone of a strong local food system and where all families have access to locally-produced, organic food from small family farms.
+We are a 501(c)3 non-profit organization based in Madison, Wisconsin and serving the Midwest region.
+Our mission is to support and connect farmers and eaters through Community Supported Agriculture (CSA).
+We envision a future where CSA is the backbone of a strong local food system and where all families have access to locally-produced, organic food from small-scale farms.

 CORE PROGRAM AREAS

-Support in finding local, organic CSA farms near you.
+Support in finding local, organic CSA farms in your community.